Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry: Supplemental Material

-The inset of \refform{fig:gaussianblurthermal} (b) shows the correlation length $r_0$ extracted by fitting the correlation functions in the presence of an imaging effect with $\sigma_{\mathrm{PSF}}=\SI{2.1}{\micro\metre}$ against $\xi_0$, true correlation length from which the simulated data was generated.
-We find that the imaging effect systematically shifts the observed correlation length up to $\sigma_{\mathrm{PSF}}$, which corresponds to up to 15$\%$ systematic error for the measured correlation lengths presented in \refform{fig:correlation}.
+The inset shows the correlation length $r_0$ extracted by fitting the correlation functions in the presence of an imaging effect with $\sigma_{\mathrm{PSF}}=\SI{2.1}{\micro\metre}$ against $\xi_0$, the true correlation length from which the simulated data was generated.
+We find that the imaging effect systematically shifts the observed correlation length up to $\sigma_{\mathrm{PSF}}$, which corresponds to up to 15$\%$ systematic error for the measured correlation lengths presented in \figeta~(c).